Variational Autoencoder for Anti-Cancer Drug Response Prediction: Materials and methods

-\paragraph{Drug response data} Drug response data is obtained from the Genomics of Drug Sensitivity in Cancer (GDSC) project\cite{yang2012genomics}, which contains response data of anti-cancer drugs used against numerous cancer cell lines.
-Data from GDSC data set is given by a matrix $IC_{CCLE} \in R^{d \times c}$, where d is number of drugs and c is number of cancer lines.
-The elements in this matrix are ${ln}(IC_{50})$ , where $IC_{50}$ is the half maximal inhibitory concentration value of the drugs used against specific cancer cell lines.
-We obtain molecular data of anti-cancer drugs from PubChem dataset with their unique PubChem ID available from GDSC dataset.
-Eventually, we get 3358 pieces of drug response data in breast cancer cell lines where gene expression data and molecular structure are available.
+We use drug response data from the Genomics of Drug Sensitivity in Cancer (GDSC) project,\cite{yang2012genomics} which contains response data for cancer drugs against numerous cancer cell lines.
+Data from the GDSC data set is given by a matrix $IC_{CCLE} \in R^{d \times c}$, where $d$ is number of drugs, and $c$ is the number of cancer lines.
+The elements in this matrix are ${ln}(IC_{50})$ values, where $IC_{50}$ is the half maximal inhibitory concentration value of the drugs used against specific cancer cell lines.
+We obtain molecular data for the drugs from the PubChem dataset with their unique PubChem ID available from the GDSC dataset.
+In total, we have 3358 pieces of drug response data for breast cancer cell lines where gene expression data and drug molecular structure are available.